failsafe-go/failsafe-go.dev/adaptive-limiter.md

 builder.WithCorrelationWindow(50)
 ```

-## Queueing
+### Queueing

 Since adaptive limiters set a concurrency limit based on the detected capacity of a system, bursts of executions can quickly fill up the limiter, causing executions to be rejected.
 To avoid excess rejections when a limiter is full, we can allow some queueing in front of the limiter rather than immediately rejecting executions.

-### Gradual Rejections

-When a queue starts to fill up, rejections can be configured to be gradual, starting from an initial rejection threshold up to some max.
+When a queue starts to fill up, rejections can be configured to be gradual, starting from an *initial* rejection threshold up to some *max*.
 The initial rejection threshold is the multiple of the current limiter and the initial rejection factor, which can be configured.
 And likewise for the max rejection factor.

-For example: with a current limit of 10, an initial rejection factor of 2, and a max rejection factor of 3:
+For example: with a current limit of 10, an *initial* rejection factor of 2, and a *max* rejection factor of 3:

 - Up to 10 inflight executions can be executed before the limiter is full
 - Up to 20 additional executions can queue before rejections gradually begin